People

 ORCID: 0000-0003-2522-5364

-Theresa Burnham, Postdoctoral Research Fellow
+Theresa Burnham, Research Associate

 Inspired by my training as an ecologist and a deep respect for the unique cultures supported by marine fisheries, my current research aims to describe the socioeconomic impact of Maine’s lobster fishery on fishermen and coastal communities.
 The collaborative American Lobster Fishery Social Indicators Project I co-lead with Josh Stoll is combining local knowledge and spatially explicit economic data to identify meaningful indicators of resilience in the fishery.
 Beyond this particular project, I am committed to contributing to an inclusive and open academic community that celebrates participation from all.
 In my free time, I like to make ice cream with ingredients from my garden and spend time on the beach with my family.